yucppe/four-card-feature-section-master/README.md

 ### Continued development

-Still want to learn how to work more properly with grid and flex, with fluids measurements, and how to work with responsive desing.
+Still want to learn how to work more properly with grid and flex, with fluids measurements, and responsive desing.

 ## Author